wvteijlingen/Spine/README.md

 Spine.setLogLevel(.Warning, forDomain: .Serializing)
 ```

-These levels are global, meaning they apply to all instances of Spine.
+These levels are global, meaning they apply to all Spine instances.

 #### Log domains
 * Spine: The main Spine component.